gchang12/Learn-Vim/ch05_moving_in_file.md

 `0    Jump back to the last edited file when exiting vim
 ```

 There are more marks than the ones listed above.
-I won't cover them here because I think they are rarely used, but if you're curious, check out `:h marks`.
+I won't cover them here, because I think they are rarely used.
+But if you're curious, check out `:h marks`.

 ## Jump